A sparse optimization approach to infinite infimal convolution regularization: Illustrative applications and numerics

 In the second example we denoise a more complicated black-and-white geometric pattern corrupted by Gaussian noise with standard deviation equal to $0.3$, see Figure \ref{fig:inc}.
+With these choices the relative noise level amounts to $\|f - v\|_{L^2}/\|v\|_{L^2} = 2.3 \cdot 10^{-1}$.
 In the definition of $J$ in \eqref{eq:fraclapla} we set $\alpha = 5.5$, $\gamma = 0.25$, $\omega = 10^{-3}$, and $\zeta = 10^{-3}$.
 Similarly to the first example, we observe that our method reconstructs sharper edges thanks to its adaptivity.
 In Figure \ref{fig:inc} we show the directions selected by the algorithm and the convergence plot of the approximate residual \eqref{def:residualinverse}.
 In this example the selected $s \in [0,\pi]$ cluster around the values~$\frac{1}{4} \pi$ and~$\frac{3}{4} \pi$ that represent the anisotropies of the original image.
 The approximate convergence rate $\hat r_{\mathcal{F}_\alpha}$ appears again sublinear.

+\textbf{Computational time:} For this experiment, Algorithm \ref{alg:anisalgorithm} terminates in $2720.98$ seconds.
+Note that the computational time is higher than in the previous example.
+This is likely due to the more complicated geometric pattern of the data.

 In the last experiment we denoise a $253$ $\times$ $253$ grayscale image of a bamboo fence corrupted by Gaussian noise with standard deviation $0.2$, see Figure \ref{fig:fence}.
+With these choices the relative noise level amounts to $\|f - v\|_{L^2}/\|v\|_{L^2} = 2.3 \cdot 10^{-1}$.
 In the definition of $J$ in \eqref{eq:fraclapla} we set $\alpha = 6.5$, $\gamma = 0.25$, $\omega = 10^{-3}$, and $\zeta = 5\cdot 10^{-3}$.
 Similarly to previous examples, we observe that our method reconstructs sharper edges.
 For this experiment we compare the reconstructions obtained by our method with classical model-based denoising methods.
 Firstly, we consider methods that do not impose preferred directions of regularization on the image: Total Variation (TV) \cite{rof} and Total Generalized Variation (TGV) \cite{bkp}, see Figure \ref{fig:fencecomparison}.

 Our method outperforms them in terms of the PSNR and visual quality.
 Secondly, we compare our method to approaches that are aware of preferred directions in the image: directional TV \cite{kongskov2019directional} and directional TGV \cite{kongskov2019directional}.
 In this case, we achieve slightly worse performance in terms of PSNR and visual quality.